K1DBO/slice-master-6000/README.md

 is likely to ask you to allow a firewall exception so Slice Master can estabilish a network connection with CW Skimmer and with your radio.

-It is important to have already installed and configured CW Skimmer.
-When Slice Master needs to create a new CW Skimmer instance it will start with the default configuration.
-If something goes wrong with the configuration process, you can remove the newly created config files.
-They should be found in
+Third party programs need to be installed first and should be run at least once outside of Slice Master.
+The configurations dont have to be fully functional but should include all "station information" needed by the program.
+Slice Master will take care of the rest of the configuration for you.
+When Slice Master needs to create a new instance of a third party program it will start with the programs default configuration.
+Having your "station information" in the default configuration means you wont have to re-enter it each time Slice Master makes a new copy.

-C:\Users\\<your-user-name\>\AppData\Local\K1DBO\slice-master

-and named Slice-A though Slice-H.

 # Configuration